British North America Acts: British North America Act (No. 2), 1975

 The British North America Act (No. 2), 1975 was the fifth of the British North America Acts to be enacted by the Parliament of Canada.

 This act increased the number of seats in the Canadian Senate from 102 to 104, and it allocated one seat to the Yukon Territory and one to the Northwest Territories.
 In 1982, this act was renamed the Constitution Act (No. 2), 1975.

 Canada Act 1982

 The Canada Act 1982, the final act of the British Parliament regarding Canada had a different name, since it renamed all the unrepealed earlier British North America Acts, amended some of them, and repealed all others, patriated all remaining legislative and constitutional powers to Canada, and included the Constitution Act, 1982 as its schedule.
-It is the only UK legislation to be enacted in both English and French, although the French version only has equal authority in Canada.
+It is the only UK legislation to be enacted in both English and French, although the French version has equal authority only in Canada.